zanderhavgaard/zanderhavgaard/README.md

 - I'm currently hacking @ [green.ai](https://green.ai) in Copenhagen 🌇

-- I do a bit of everything and I'm most excited about everything Cloud Native, DevOps and Backend development 🚀
+- I do a bit of everything within software development and operations.
+I'm exicted about Cloud Native, DevOps and Backend development 🚀

 - I'm a big fan of FOSS, Linux, tiling WMs and NeoVim ❤️